Daniel-Frederick/config-files/README.md

 - Reload config file shortcut: ctrl+shift F5

-To add anything to the terminal, go to the documentation.
+To modify anything in the terminal, refer to the documentation

 - - - -